jbmahaffey/Route_Check/README.md

 # Route_Check

-This script is intended to check BGP for a specific prefix and check that prefix against valid next hops.
+The first function in this script will trace the network path and compare against a manually defined valid path in the variables JSON file.
+If the traced path has a valid IP in it then it will stop the script as the path is valid.
+If there is no matching IP in the traced path then it will continue and login to the device and check show ip bgp for valid next hops by comparing those to the manually defined next hops in the variables file.
 If no valid next hop exist or the prefix does not exist then script will enable an interface that should be connected to a tertiary ISP.
 If a valid next hop does exist the script will ensure that the connection to the tertiary ISP is administratively down.

 Logging is disabled by default, if you would like to enable it for any purpose please use the switch --logging with the level set to info, error, or debug (ie. --logging info).